Manik9/MLFirstTensorflow/README.md

 # MLFirstTensorflow
-First ML program based on MNIST database
+ML program based on MNIST database to find digits from 0 to 9.
+No need to download data as it will be automatically downloaded from mnist database with Tensorflow.